RogueRope/SurvivalGuide/README.md

 ### The very short details

-* **When:** 13/08/2020 16.00 -&gt; 16/08/2020 16.00
+* **When:** 19/08/2020 14.00 -&gt; 22/08/2020 16.00
 * **Where:** East of Ghent, West of Antwerp
 * **Cost:** 100€
 * **Tickets:** Can be bought with voucher.

 ### Intro

-Since there wasn't anything happening during the lock-down and the foresight of a completely event-less summer scared me, I decided to set up this camp.
+Since there wasn't anything happening during the lock-down and the foresight of a completely event-less summer scared me, I *once again* decided to set up this camp.

 Added by the fact that the C-thing prevented me of getting any form of Rogue Rope events going.
 The 'organizer' in me started to have a little itch.
 Fueled with the isolation of being at home, and a freshly installed computer I developed the idea, found a location and planned the basic infrastructure so far.
+Long story short, this is to get some *perspective*.

 The setup is volunteer driven, **everyone needs to participate.**